rmoody3/Modeling_2020_Ecosystem_Paper/README.md

+## This repository holds the pre-peer reviewed manuscript of research submitted to the journal of Ecosystem Services

 ## Modeling the Current and Future Ecosystem Services of Urban Tree Planting in Chicopee and Fall River, Massachusetts
 ### Rowan Moody, Nicholas Geron, Marc Healy, Dr. John Rogan, Dr. Deborah Martin
 Abstract: Mature urban tree canopy cover disrupts local effects of urban heat islands and